cython/cython/src/reference/extension_types.rst

 Extension Types and None
 ========================

-* Parameters and C-variables declared as an Extention type, may take the value of ``None``.
+* Parameters and C-variables declared as an Extension type, may take the value of ``None``.
 * This is analogous to the way a C-pointer can take the value of ``NULL``.

 .. note::